 If you’re noticing some of the early warning signs of abusive behavior in your son or daughter, now is the best time to talk to them about it.
 Without intervention, milder forms of abuse tend to escalate—for example, what seems like routine childhood teasing between friends could turn into something much bigger later in life.
 You may be the best person to intervene and support your son or daughters’ decision to change his or her behavior.

-Your child may feel as though his or her behavior is out of control.
-Affirm that your child has the ability to change and make his/her own decisions about how s/he will treat other people.
+- Assure your child that their behavior is controllable and you’re confident they can change.
+Your child may feel as though their behavior is out of control.
+Affirm that your child has the ability to change and make their own decisions about how they will treat other people.
 By using examples to demonstrate that abusive behavior is a choice (ie, could you control your behavior if a teacher, parent, member of school staff entered the room?), you can empower your child to think about his or her behavior and to make better decisions.

 - Ask why they think their behavior got to this point.
 Your child could be holding on to ideas about men and women, dating, or interpersonal relationships that are hurtful.
 Maybe they think aggression is a part of being a man, or that manipulating other girls is part of normal adolescent relationships.
 Ask questions to understand your child’s reasoning better, and gently challenge attitudes and beliefs you think are problematic.